Deciding to go back to school after taking time off to build a career or spend time with your family can be daunting.

 To be eligible, applicants must be a mother and at least 17 years old.
 You must also be entering a vocational training course or pursuing your associate’s or bachelor’s degree.

 What’s more, an applicant’s income cannot exceed $20,000 for a family of two or $28,000 for a family of four.
-The organization will post application information for the 2017 awards in April.
+The organization opens up the scholarship to applicants in the spring of each year.

 4. PEO Program for Continuing Education Grant

-The Philanthropic Education Organization (PEO) offers up to $3,000 in need-based grants to women whose education was interrupted.
-But, they now want to pursue a degree to better support themselves and their families.
+The Philanthropic Education Organization (PEO) offers up to $3,000 in need-based grants to women whose education was interrupted, but who now want to pursue a degree to better support themselves and their families.

 To be eligible, a woman must be enrolled in school and be within 24 months of completing an educational program.